emancsanchez/CMS_Payment_DEZoomcampProject/README.md

 Ownership and Investment interests
 Ownership and investment interest includes, but is not limited to:

-Stock
+* Stock
-Stock option(s) (other than those received as compensation, until they are exercised) Partnership share(s)
+* Stock option(s) (other than those received as compensation, until they are exercised)
+* Partnership share(s)
-Limited liability company membership(s)
+* Limited liability company membership(s)
-Loans
+* Loans
-Bonds or
+* Bonds or
-Other financial instruments that are secured with an entity’s property or revenue or a portion of that property or revenue
+other financial instruments that are secured with an entity’s property or revenue or a portion of that property or revenue

 In this pipeline we will only be extracting the Ownershsip and Invemtment interests datasets from year 2017-2023.